akshatarrao/CSI5112-Project/privacy_report.md

 ### Alternative Consideration

-#### Attach user auth to every API requests
+#### Attach user auth to every API request

-An alternative approach is to consider all API requests from the frontend independent.
-For every request originated from frontend, a basic auth (or other type of one-step authentication method) is attached to the request.
-Once the backend receives the request, it validates the authentication and compute the value.
+An alternative approach is to consider all API requests from the frontend independently.
+For every request originated from frontend, a basic auth (or other types of one-step authentication method) is attached to the request.
+Once the backend receives the request, it validates the authentication and computes the value.

 Due to the following shortcoming, this approach is abandoned:
 * It is unrealistic to implement MFA or SSO since those authentication approaches require user actions.
-* Since it is unrealistic to ask user to input the authentication for every request the project may make in real time, the authentication has to be stored somewhere locally which can be looked up by malicious actors or software programs.
+* Since it is unrealistic to ask users to input the authentication for every request the project may make in real time, the authentication has to be stored somewhere locally which can be looked up by malicious actors or software programs.
-* It may reduce the request turn around time due to the extra authentication computation on the backend side.
+* It may reduce the request turnaround time due to the extra authentication computation on the backend side.

 ## Task 2: Define Scope of All READ Operations

 ### Proposed Solution

-As mentioned in the previous sections, once the user information and its permission scope is retrieved, the system should use the knowledge to query database data.
-To do that, for every single endpoint, if the result may be impact by user permission, a custom logic is required to alter the base query based on the scope before sending the query to the database.
+As mentioned in the previous sections, once the user information and its permission scope are retrieved, the system should use the knowledge to query database data.
+To do that, for every single endpoint, if the result may be impacted by user permission, custom logic is required to alter the base query based on the scope before sending the query to the database.

 A few benefits of this approach are:
 * If the criteria to define the permission scope is indexed, the database computation time can be reduced by utilizing the indexes.